Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 - create an EU login account

-- request the opening of a secure communication channel with the EC
+- fill in EU survey to request the opening of a secure communication channel with the European Commission

-We recommend that you create the login account and request the opening of a secure communication channel with the EC as soon as the call for applications is open (23 May 2024).
+We recommend that you create the EU login account and request the opening of a secure communication channel with the Commission via the EU survey as soon as possible, and no later than 30 days before the cut-off date.

 Please note that questions submitted in the last days before the cut off date may not receive a reply.

-All exchanges of information between the applicants and the Commission will be conducted via a secured and encrypted communication channel.
+All exchanges of information between the applicants and the Commission will be conducted via a secured communication channel.

-In addition, the content of each application is treated under strict confidentiality rules.
+In addition, the content of each application is treated under strict confidentiality rules as outlined in Article 46 of the Critical Raw Materials Act.

 Regarding the experts participating in the assessment phase, they will be selected by the Commission following strict rules regarding potential conflicts of interest.
 The contracts the experts will sign with the Commission also include clauses addressing confidentiality and conflict of interest.
 Furthermore, the conditions on processing personal data provided in the application, are governed by the data privacy statement included on the application form.